DerRazputin/SlingShooter/Readme.md

 - Get the food into the beast's mouth.

 **Controls:**
-- Left mouse button-drag the slingshot to shot projectiles.
+- Left mouse button-drag the slingshot to shoot projectiles.
 - Use the arrow or WASD keys to alter gravity.

 No external dependencies.
 Physics might be CPU intensive on lower end machines.